Freight Shipping from Oklahoma City to Philadelphia

 How much does it cost to ship freight from Oklahoma City to Philadelphia?

-Full truckload (FTL) rates from Oklahoma City, OK to Philadelphia, PA currently range from $3,513-$4,330 for a standard dry van load over the 1,634-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Philadelphia, PA currently range $3,513-$4,330 (roughly $2.18-$2.68 per mile over 1,634 miles).
 LTL shipments typically cost $1,099-$1,789 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Philadelphia?